Tags

 Running Wild In This Big Old Town

 The record starts with a modest confidence.
 Horns working in unison set a disarmingly rhythmic riff, one which is noticeably devoid of his own trumpet which is a decision which speaks well as to his grasp of what works and what doesn’t.
-So many records to date have used the trumpet alongside other horns in intros, almost as if the producer decided that as long as you’re paying for it in the studio it might as well contribute, even though what it usually does is sink the entire mood by standing out too much and changing the feel of what’s heard.

-But this intro has no mismatched parts to contend with, just an alto and tenor sax sharing the stage, the pieces fitting together exquisitely, making your head bob and shoulders groove with mesmerizing self-assurance.
+Because of that decision this intro has no mismatched parts to contend with, just an alto and tenor sax sharing the stage, the pieces fitting together exquisitely, making your head bob and shoulders groove with mesmerizing self-assurance.
 They’re aided by the rest of the small band, a piano, bass and drums being the only other instruments, all of them playing in quiet lockstep adding discreetly to the prancing pattern that puts you in a mellow trance.

 When Dave’s voice comes in it’s slightly higher in mix than the backing track and that along with his distinctive tone assures that it will stand out, but at last he’s maintaining a firmer control over its projection, thereby ensuring that we pay more attention to what he’s telling us rather than how declaratively he’s putting it across.
+Though the story itself is fairly basic, a trait he would maintain for the most part over his career, his ability to make simple sentiments sound descriptive and colorful is reaching full flower.

 Country Boy takes the premise of placing an unsophisticated young man in a bustling metropolis where he’d seem to be out of his element, even overwhelmed by his surroundings and then pulling the curtain back to show how the character’s natural talents allow him to get along just fine when it comes to what really matters, namely in how the ladies respond to him.